Awards, Scholarships and Bursaries

 Eligibility

-All permanent nurses who have completed one year of service at Mount Sinai Hospital or Hennick Bridgepoint Hospital in a full-time or part-time capacity in good standing, and who have applied to or are enrolled in an academic program leading to a baccalaureate, masters or doctoral degree in nursing or a related field, are eligible for consideration.
+All permanent nurses who have completed one year of service at Mount Sinai or Hennick Bridgepoint in a full-time or part-time capacity and in good standing, and who have applied to or are enrolled in an academic program leading to a baccalaureate, master's or doctoral degree in nursing or a related field are eligible for consideration.

-Criteria for selection includes but is not limited to:
+Criteria for selection include, but are not limited to:

-• Demonstrated interest, role modelling and examples of meeting the clinical educational needs of one’s peers and patients/families
+- Demonstrated interest, role modelling and examples of meeting the clinical educational needs of one’s peers, and patients and families

-• In recognition of Mr. Gross’ work with the Patient Care and Quality Assurance Committee, preference will be given to nurses who have an interest and activities in initiatives designed to improve clinical nursing practice and patient care delivery from a quality and safety lens (such as involvement in unit council or quality improvement initiatives).
+- In recognition of Mr. Gross’s work with the Patient Care and Quality Assurance Committee, preference will be given to nurses who have interests and activities in initiatives designed to improve clinical nursing practice and patient-care delivery from a quality and safety lens (such as involvement in unit councils or quality-improvement initiatives).

 Description